No. 23 Provisions governing the conduct of senators in debate (PDF 80KB)

-This issue considers those procedural rules (and some conventions) which govern the conduct of senators in the chamber and underpin the courtesies of debate.
-These rules are derived from standing orders, resolutions of the Senate and rulings of Presidents (which have the force of orders).
+This guide considers procedural rules and conventions which govern the conduct of senators in the chamber and underpin the courtesies of debate.
+Also see Guide No. 2—Rules of debate.

 The role of the President and, by implication, any senator chairing the Senate, is to maintain order (standing order 184(1)).